Michigan Construction Accident Lawyers

 Michigan Construction Safety Standards Act

 Michigan's own Construction Safety Standards Act supplements federal OSHA requirements with state regulations covering structural integrity, fire prevention, ventilation, and equipment maintenance.
-A violation of these standards can establish negligence per se — meaning the violation itself may be sufficient to prove the defendant's fault without additional evidence of carelessness.
+A violation of these standards can be strong evidence of negligence and breach of duty, depending on the defendant, rule, and facts.

 Workers' Compensation Under the WDCA

-Michigan's Workers' Disability Compensation Act (MCL 418.101 et seq.) entitles injured construction workers to medical benefits and partial wage-loss compensation from their employer's workers' comp insurer, regardless of fault.
-The tradeoff is that workers' comp is the exclusive remedy against the direct employer.
-You generally cannot sue your direct employer in a negligence lawsuit, but you can file a workers' comp claim while simultaneously pursuing third-party claims against everyone else.
+Michigan's Workers' Disability Compensation Act entitles injured construction workers to medical benefits and partial wage-loss compensation from their employer's workers' comp insurer, regardless of fault.
+The tradeoff is that workers' comp is generally the exclusive remedy against the direct employer under MCL 418.131, except for intentional torts.
+You generally cannot sue your direct employer in a negligence lawsuit, but you may be able to file a workers' comp claim while pursuing third-party claims against non-employer parties whose separate negligence caused the injury.

 Third-Party Liability Claims

-Workers' compensation immunity only protects the direct employer.
-General contractors, property owners, subcontractors, equipment manufacturers, and other non-employer parties can be sued under Michigan's general tort law for their role in causing a construction site injury.
-These claims are subject to a three-year statute of limitations under MCL 600.5805 and allow recovery of full damages — including pain and suffering, full lost wages, and loss of enjoyment of life — that workers' comp does not provide.
+Workers' compensation immunity generally protects the direct employer, not every party on the site.
+General contractors, property owners, subcontractors, equipment manufacturers, and other non-employer parties may be sued under Michigan's tort law when they owed a separate duty and caused the injury.
+These claims are subject to a three-year statute of limitations under MCL 600.5805 and can allow recovery of damages — including pain and suffering, full lost wages, and loss of enjoyment of life — that workers' comp does not provide.

 Fall Protection Requirements